 Where to buy the freedom wand toilet aid

-The freedom wand with its multipurpose 4 tools is readily available on amazon and even Walmart.
+The wand with its multipurpose 4 tools is readily available on amazon and even Walmart.
 Below is an image link that will take you where to buy the product.

-Freedom wand testimonials I gathered from the hospice
+Testimonials I gathered from the hospice

 After asking the management to get the freedom wand toilet aid tools and getting to have our patients use them for a period of one week, I asked some of them to comment on how they found the wands.
 Were they any good for them?
 How would they recommend them to other people having reaching problems and this is what I got from them.